 VOCs are volatile organic compounds, an umbrella term for over 10,000 chemical compounds that may be found in your indoor air.
 Where do these VOCs come from?
 Cleaning products and personal care products often give off VOCs.
 Most fragrances from air fresheners and perfumes are VOCs.
 Although these chemicals are organic, don’t be fooled into thinking they are harmless.
-Some VOCs such as formaldehyde are classified as carcinogens- cancer causing substances.
+Some VOCs such as formaldehyde, benzene, and methylene chloride are classified as carcinogens- cancer-causing substances.
 The health effects of VOCs depend on the type of VOC, it’s concentration, the duration of exposure, and any chemical sensitivities occupants may have.

 When should I have VOC testing done?

 Many people test for VOCs following a renovation project.
 The VOCs found in building materials, furnishings, and finishes can result in elevated concentrations.
 Spray foam insulation, paint, carpeting, floor finishes, cabinetry, and new furniture can all off-gas a high concentration of VOCs.
 Unfortunately, you cannot accurately rely on your sense of smell to determine the level of VOCs present.